brucemack/microlink/README.md

     export PICO_BUILD=1
     cmake -DPICO_BOARD=pico_w ..
     make link-main-2
+    # At this point you'll have a link-main-2.uf2 that can
+    # be dragged onto a Pico W module.
+This is done by
+    # holding down the BOOTSEL button while powering on
+    # and then dragging/dropping the UF2 file onto the mass
+    # storage device.
+    #
+    # Or the link-main-2.elf can be flashed onto the board
+    # via the SWD port using a Raspberry Pi programming feature:
     openocd -f interface/raspberrypi-swd.cfg -f target/rp2040.cfg -c "program link-main-2.elf verify reset exit"
+    #
+    # Or, more directly, using the RPi Debug/Programming Probe:
+    ~/git/openocd/src/openocd -s ~/git/openocd/tcl -f interface/cmsis-dap.cfg -f target/rp2040.cfg -c "adapter speed 5000" -c "rp2040.dap.core1 cortex_m reset_config sysresetreq" -c "program link-main-2.elf verify reset exit"

 ## Building Tests on Windows (CYGWIN)